apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    request bodies which lack a ``Content-length`` header.

 .. ts:cv:: CONFIG proxy.config.http.default_buffer_water_mark INT 32768
+   :reloadable:
+   :overridable:

+   Number of bytes |TS| is allowed to read ahead of the client from the origin.
+Note that when :ref:`Read While Write <admin-configuration-reducing-origin-requests>` settings are in place, this setting will apply to the first client to request the object, regardless if subsequent, simultaneous clients of that object can read faster.
+The buffered bytes will consume memory while waiting for the client to consume them.

+   While this setting is reloadable, dramatic changes can cause bigger memory usage than expected and is thus not recommended.

 .. ts:cv:: CONFIG proxy.config.http.request_buffer_enabled INT 0
    :overridable: